JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/11-Configure Network Security Groups (NSGs) and Application Security Groups (ASGs).md

 ![Application security group](img/ApplicationSecurityGroup.png)

-Figure: Using application security groups to allow and deny access to virtual machines
+Figure: Using application security groups to allow and deny access to virtual machines and network interfaces (nic's)

 The following rules are needed to complete the scenario in the figure above, in priority order:
 1. Allow traffic from Internet to AsgWeb